DMCC Approved Auditors in Dubai

 1 – How to find auditors authorized by DMCC?

 The official DMCC website provides the list of DMCC approved auditors in Dubai.
-This list includes companies that are registered and authorized to perform audits for companies in the free zone.
+This list includes accounting firms registered and authorized to perform annual audits.

 2 – How can you verify whether an auditor is an approved audit firm of DMCC?

-You can either contact DMCC to verify if the auditor is a registered audit firm or refer to the list of audit firms approved by DMCC.
+You can either contact DMCC to verify if the auditor is a registered audit firm or refer to the DMCC approved auditors directory.

 3 – What are the services provided by auditors to the DMCC companies?